From the Ground Up

 Step 3: Begin fundraising!

 Participating schools and early learning centres start fundraising.
-Students visit their neighbourhood to sell boxes door-to-door.
+Students visit their neighbourhood to sell bundles door-to-door.
 Schools and early learning centres also take orders by phone.

 If you need more copies of the order form or the customer information sheet, print the following versions: